 ‘SBI Foundation’s Centre of Excellence for PwDs endeavours to sensitise and build awareness among the general public on the abilities of PwDs, specifically the visually impaired, through this carefully crafted immersive experience blended with fun, curiosity and teamwork.
 The ‘Dialogue in the Dark’ centre in Mumbai is open to corporates and the public, without any entry fee,’ they shared.

 Bajaj Allianz Life’s Diwali Initiative for Poona Blind School

-Bajaj Allianz took an initiative to make Diwali brighter for the children of Poona Blind School last year.
+Bajaj Allianz took an initiative to make Diwali brighter for the children of Poona Blind School in 2022.
 The company announced that they will print in Braille heartfelt wishes shared by people for the festival and deliver it to the visually impaired children of Poona Blind School.